Fraud and Compliance

 The report shows that 29% of organisations don’t provide fraud training at all, and another 22% only offer it occasionally.
 At the same time, 60% of respondents believe their manager could do more to protect the team from fraud.

-Without consistent training, teams are less equipped to recognise suspicious activity.
+Without consistent fraud awareness training, teams are less equipped to recognise suspicious activity and potential fraud risks.
 And without strong leadership support, even the right controls can fall short in practice.

 The report found that 62% of organisations have experienced financial losses from fraud within the last three years.

-Even when losses are minimal, they still create disruption, increase workload, and expose gaps in existing processes.
+Even when financial losses are minimal, fraud incidents still create operational disruption, increase manual workload, and expose gaps in existing financial controls.
 As fraud becomes more frequent and more sophisticated, those impacts can escalate quickly.

 The confidence gap isn’t about a single issue.
 It’s the result of multiple factors coming together: